 This year, we have 12 or 13 Global Modular Courses plus our four Global Business Week courses.
 So, we’re really getting a nice array of opportunities for the students.

-To view the full video about global courses, click here.
+To view the full video about international study options for EMBA students, click here.

-To view a related video about global experience, click here.
+To view a related video about collaboration between the Wharton EMBA cohorts, click here.

 To view a related video on mixing East and West Coast classes, click here.